Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Discussion

 \highzIa is just the second spectroscopically confirmed, non-gravitationally lensed SN\,Ia at $z>2$ (the other is SN $2023$adsy at $z=2.903$), and the first with light curve properties that would pass low-$z$ cosmology cuts.
 The phase of our NIRSpec spectrum does not allow a direct comparison of spectral features between \highzIa and SN $2023$adsy, but we can compare light curve properties.
 We have fit both SNe\,Ia with BayeSN for direct comparison, removing the possibility of a model bias, resulting in a small slope from $z<2$ to $z\sim3$ at low confidence ($\sim1\sigma$).
-The SNe have normal light curve decline rates ($\Delta\rm{m}_{15}(B)=1.25$ for \highzIa), but SN $2023$adsy had a peculiarly red color (rest-frame $B-V$ of $\sim0.8$) that was not easily attributable to dust attenuation, compared to the peak rest-frame $B-V$ color for \highzIa of $-0.3\pm0.1$.
+The SNe have normal light curve decline rates ($\Delta\rm{m}_{15}(B)=1.25\pm0.09$ for \highzIa), but SN $2023$adsy had a peculiarly red color (rest-frame $B-V$ of $\sim0.8$) that was not easily attributable to dust attenuation, compared to the peak rest-frame $B-V$ color for \highzIa of $-0.3\pm0.1$.
 We require a larger population of high-$z$ SNe\,Ia to determine if there are significant changes to the SN\,Ia population properties between $z=\snz$ and $z=2.9$, or if SN $2023$adsy is simply an outlier within the high-$z$ SN\,Ia population.
 While the peak color of \highzIa is considered just within the cosmological sample for low-$z$ SNe\,Ia, it is on the extreme blue end, giving another point of consideration as the population of SNe\,Ia at $z>2$ grows.
+The host galaxy properties of \highzIa are also on the edges of, but within, the existing sample of SNe\,Ia.
+It is unclear exactly how these properties will evolve with redshift, and such a result is not unexpected.

 \highzIa is the second SN\,Ia with a combined spectroscopic and photometric dataset in the dark matter-dominated universe at $z>2$, and is the first test for standardized luminosity evolution using a SN\,Ia that would pass low-$z$ cosmology cuts.
 Now with a ``sample'' of two such objects, we find small peculiarities with both that could be indicative of interesting population changes with redshift, or simply statistical fluctuations.
 The combination of these two SNe\,Ia from \textit{JWST} with previous work at $z\lesssim2$ hints at a possible slope in distances with redshift that could be attributed to evolution, with more objects needed to confirm or refute this result. \textit{JWST} is expected to add $\gtrsim10$ additional such objects over the next two years \citep{pierel_pass_2024}, and is the only resource capable of doing so before the launch of the \textit{Nancy Grace Roman Space Telescope} \citep{hounsell_simulations_2018,rose_reference_2021}.
 Regardless, \textit{JWST} will remain the only telescope capable of $z>2$ SN\,Ia spectroscopy, and the sample of $\gtrsim10$ will be required to put valuable constraints on any possible evolution at lower redshift for future cosmological measurements.